 Social, financial and environmental factors all play their part in making us feel down on Blue Monday, and having sex could be the key to boost our moods.

 The American Archives Of Sexual Behavior (2004) found that the 300 sexually active women in their study who were in long term relationships experienced less depression than women who were sexually inactive.

-“You’ve got to use it or lose it” is a fairly common trope when it comes to sex, but it really does make a difference: making the effort to have sex can lead you to wanting more.
+Having regular sex and orgasms really does make a difference: making the effort to have sex can lead you to wanting more.

 The cold weather can wreak havoc with our skin, but sex can give you a glowing complexion that will make you feel fabulous.

 That clever hormone oxytocin also has anti-inflammatory qualities, which help to repair skin cells.
 Having sex also promotes oestrogen levels, improving skin elasticity and dryness.
 Sex also increases our circulation, which gives you that post-sex glow.

 A study conducted by Dr David Weeks, the former Head of Old Age Psychology at the Royal Edinburgh Hospital (2013), found that regular sex can make you look younger too!

 In 2014, a study published in The Journal of Sex Research found that of the 1,040 sampled, nearly half of the participants were interested in one or more types of sexual behaviour that had previously been conceived as anomalous.

 In plain speak?
 45.6% of those surveyed were interested in experimenting with fetishised sexual acts.